CollinsIkiara/World-Layoffs/README.md

 2. **EDA**:
    - Refer to `02_EDA.sql` and `world_layoffs_eda.ipynb` for exploratory data analysis.
-   - Review the notebook for visualizations and insights.
+   - Review the notebook as well as the `world_layoffs_report.pdf` for visualizations and insights.

 3. **Insights and Recommendations**:
-   - Summarized in this README and the Jupyter notebook.
+   - Summarized in this README file, Jupyter Notebook as well as the `world_layoffs_report.pdf` report.

 ---